FrescoDev/pangiia-api/README.md

 2. Run: ```npm install``` to install project dependencies
 3. Run: ```npm run build``` to transpile and build the application
 4. Run: ```npm start``` to kickstart and run the server OR Run: ```npm start | bunyan``` to kickstart and run the server with prettyfied logging (*requires install of bunyan).
-5. Run: ```npm run start-dev``` to kickstart the application using local environment stubs for development.
+5. Run: ```npm run start:dev``` to kickstart the application using local environment stubs for development.

 ### Deploy to Heroku